 - If you are a member of USHPA, always have your USHPA card on your person when flying at Ed Levin Park.

 - Wear layered clothing and wear full pants (no shorts), the coast can be in the high 50s when other parts of the Bay Area are in the 80s.
+During launching practice, there can be chafing on the arms if you do not have a full sleeve shirt.
+So, full sleeve shirts are highly recommended.

 - Fluids to drink and a brown bag lunch are a good idea.